snokamedia/chform-shortcode/chform-shortcode/README.txt

 [chform id=12345 language=fr height=775px]

-To specify the modal form with an iframe height of 735px, max-width of 500px, with the button text 'Donate' you would use the following attributes:
+To specify the modal form with an iframe height of 735px, max-width of 500px, speed of 125 milliseconds, with the button text 'Donate' you would use the following attributes:

-[chform id=12345 height=735px max-width=500px modal=true button-text='Donate']
+[chform id=12345 height=735px max-width=500px modal=true speed=125 button-text='Donate']

 == URL Parameters ==